tess-jl/aws-developer-course/notes/9_AWS_CICD.md

 **SSH keys for AWS Code Commit** - can just upload keys here and copy SSH clone etc.
 **HTTPS Git credentials for AWS Code Commit** --> doing this in hands on:
 * generate HTTPS keys
-* go back to dev tools --> clone URL --> (make sure Git is installed on my laptop) --> the clone HTTPS URL from dev tools is copied -->
+* go back to dev tools --> clone URL --> (make sure Git is installed on my laptop) --> the clone HTTPS URL? from dev tools is copied -->
 ```
 git clone [url]
 ```